Mass adoption of stablecoins requires consumer protection and sensible regulation.

 In countries with hyperinflation, like Venezuela, stablecoins are an excellent tool for preserving the actual value of the money you send to your friends and family.
 Having a crypto wallet that supports stablecoins gives you the advantage of lower transaction costs.
 Moreover, you can instantly send money safely and securely.

 Stablecoins can significantly reduce fees and transaction costs for businesses.
 This is especially advantageous for mom and pops shops that do not have enough resources, larger enterprises, and the end consumers.

 Not all stablecoins are equal and thus it is essential to understand how they work.
-In theory, the stablecoin issuer holds the actual collateral on a one-to-one basis – in either a financial institution or a traditional bank.
+Theoretically, the stablecoin issuer holds the actual collateral on a one-to-one basis – in either a financial institution or a traditional bank.

 For this model to work properly, the stablecoins must be thoroughly backed and transparently audited by trusted third parties.
-The largest player by market capitalization is Tether USDT, with over $66 billion followed by Circle USDC with over $55 billion.
+The largest player by market capitalization is Tether USDT, with over $82 billion, followed by Circle USDC, with over $26 billion.

 Issues with stablecoins

 The role of stablecoins is to maintain their pegged value and reduce volatility.
-Ideally, these digital assets must be 100% backed, similar to the same way that money in our bank accounts should be fully backed one-to-one by government assets.
+Ideally, these digital assets must be 100% backed, similar to how money in our bank accounts should be fully backed one-to-one by government assets.